venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

    - On successful validation, click 'Create'.

 ## Azure Services being deployed
-This template deploys necessary resources to support an Azure Synapse link for CosmosDB which includes following resources along with some RBAC role assignments:
+This template deploys necessary resources to support an Azure Synapse link for CosmosDB which includes the following resources along with some RBAC role assignments:

 - An Azure Synapse Workspace
 - An Azure Synapse SQL Pool
 - An optional Apache Spark Pool
 - Azure Data Lake Storage Gen2 account
 - A new File System inside the Storage Account to be used by Azure Synapse
-- A Logic App to Pause the SQL Pool at defined schedule
+- A Logic App to Pause the SQL Pool at a defined schedule
-- A Logic App to Resume the SQL Pool at defined schedule
+- A Logic App to Resume the SQL Pool at a defined schedule
 - A key vault to store the secrets
 - CosmosDB with three containers(Analytical store Enabled)
 - AML workspace